 1. How Much Does Exposed Aggregate Concrete Cost

 2. How to Choose the Best Exposed Aggregate Concrete Surface

 3. Plain Concrete vs. Exposed Aggregate: How to Settle the Debate

 4. Exposed Aggregate vs. Stamped Concrete: What’s Best For You?

 Specialised concrete requires specialised repairs

 Exposed aggregate produces a unique speckled effect, mainly because you can mix in any number of unique elements to give it character, color, and depth.
-A special blend of stones, shells, porcelain, rock, and other substrates are mixed into the concrete and poured to create custom driveways, pathways, patios, and more.
+A special blend of stones, granite, bluestone, rock, and other substrates are mixed into the concrete and poured to create custom driveways, pathways, patios, and more.

 Which means that when disaster strikes (or something heavy puts a divot in your driveway), it can be hard to patch.
 To start with, concrete poured at different times can have different hues just from weathering.
 Add to that the unique blend of aggregate in your mix, and it can be hard to match a patch just right.